-- Identify the type of applicant (i.e., State Government, Local Government, or Federally Recognized Tribe) - Identify the facility(ies) in which the demonstration project would be targeted. - Describe clearly the data available on the incidence and nature of sexual abuse within the facility(ies) for which funding is being requested. - Describe clearly the extent that the applicant has already completed a comprehensive review of the facility's(ies') policies and protocols as they relate to PREA. - Provide a brief description of the proposed activities to be conducted with grant funds.
+- Identify the facility(ies) in which the demonstration project would be targeted that includes the specific name of the facility, as well as whether the facility is for adults or juveniles. - Describe clearly how the applicant will address all the Priority Considerations (see page 9).
+Specifically, provide information on the facility's rate of sexual abuse, especially if over the national average. - Describe clearly the data available on the incidence and nature of sexual abuse within the facility(ies) for which funding is being requested. - Describe clearly the extent that the applicant has already completed a comprehensive review of the facility's(ies') policies and protocols as they relate to PREA. - Provide a brief description of the proposed activities to be conducted with grant funds.